 The Worldly Philosophers by Robert L. Heilbroner

-Philosophy has been a subject of interest to me ever since I read Plato's Republic in high school.
+Philosophy has been an obsession for me ever since I read Plato's Republic in high school.
 If you were to ask for my favorite authors, philosophers like Charles Taylor, C.S.
 Pierce and Nancey Murphy would be high on the list.

 In point of fact, economics is not, strictly speaking, philosophy.
 It is rather a marriage between science and philosophy.
 Heilbroner calls the great economists worldly philosophers because they "sought to embrace in a scheme of philosophy the most worldly of all of man's activities-his for wealth."